 - Peel all fruit and vegetable skins before eating.

 - Watch out for ice cubes, ice cream, and unpasteurized milk, which can easily be contaminated.

 - Cook all food thoroughly and eat it while it's hot.

 - Be aware of the "danger foods" – shellfish, salads, and raw fruit and vegetables.

 - Do not eat food or drink beverages from street vendors.

-At present, vaccinations against typhoid provide about 50% protection for 3 to 7 years – the duration of protection depends on the vaccine used.
+At present, vaccinations against typhoid provide about 70% protection, though a booster dose may be required for people who are at increased risk..
 The vaccine is available as an oral capsule and as an injection.
 Your doctor will determine what form is best for you or your children.
 Even vaccinated people must follow the food safety tips listed above.
-It is best to be immunized at least 7 to 14 days before possible exposure (depending on the vaccine used).
+It is best to get the vaccine at least 2 weeks before possible exposure.

 All material copyright MediResource Inc. 1996 – 2023.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Typhoid